TP-Link Tapo H500 smart home base – no subscription, local storage, and AI (review) - CyberShack

 The app tells you the available space, but there is no indication of clip size.
 You can set the clip length in the app.

-The USB-A port can be used for USB-A backup (FAE 32 tested to 1TB), and a 20-second clip is about 10MB in MP4 format.
+The USB-A port can be used for USB-A backup (FAT 32 tested to 1TB), and a 20-second clip is about 10MB in computer-readable MP4 format.
 These are unencrypted.

 Considering that a 1 Terabyte drive is equal to 1 million Megabytes, storage should hold 10,000 clips.